TempeHS/2024IST_Shafeen.C_Debt_Deception_The_Nightly_Hustle/README.md

 The game targets teenagers with credit cards, aiming to teach them about financial decisions' consequences and distinguishing between fake and real websites, hopefully potentially teaching them the differences between fake and a real website and learning about financial literacy.

+# What I made
+My game was fairly close to what I intended to make though unfortunately I was unable to make a selectable character option, a fake website.
+But was able to create a power that can only be used through a question and a fun challenge.

 # Walkthrough
 https://github.com/user-attachments/assets/0352a423-8671-4f86-b733-dcdaaf503fbe

 # Scripts
 [All Scripts](https://github.com/TempeHS/2024IST_Shafeen.C_Debt_Deception/tree/main/My%20project%20(1)/Assets/Scripts)

 # Assests
 ## Player and Enemy